AdobeDocs/analytics-platform.zh-Hans/help/connections/standard-lookups.md

 * Environment Details Mixin – device/typeID value populated - Must match Device Atlas IDs and will populate device data.
 * Adobe Analytics ExperienceEvent Template Mixin or Adobe Analytics ExperienceEvent Full Extension Mixin with analytics/environment/browserIDStr and analytics/environment/operatingSystemIDStr.
 Both must match the Adobe IDs and  populate browser and OS data, respectively.

 You need these mixins with the three IDs populated (device/typeID, environment/browserIDStr, and environment/operatingSystemIDStr).
-The lookup dimensions will then be pulled automatically by CJA and will be available in the Data View.
+The lookup dimensions will then be pulled automatically by Customer Journey Analytics and will be available in the Data View.

 The catch here is that they can only populate those IDs today if they have a direct relationship with Device Atlas.
 They are Device Atlas IDs, and they provide an API to allow a customer to look them up.
 This is a significant hurdle, and we may just want to take the reference to this capability out of the product documentation until we have a productized way to expose the Device Atlas ID lookup functionality.
 -->